Lake Oswego, Oregon: Geography

 According to the United States Census Bureau, the city has a total area of 11.35 sqmi, of which 10.68 sqmi are land and 0.67 sqmi are covered by water.
 That area does not include more than 1100 acre of unincorporated land within the urban services boundary as defined by Clackamas County.
 Oswego Lake is a lake, originally named Waluga (wild swan) by Clackamas Indians, which has been expanded is and currently managed by the Lake Oswego Corporation.
 The lake supports watercraft, and a dock floats at the lake's east end, where boaters can disembark and walk to the nearby businesses.
 The main canal from the Tualatin River was dug in 1872.

 Every three years, the water level in the lake is lowered several feet by opening the gates on the dam and allowing water to flow into Oswego Creek and on to the Willamette River, enabling lakefront property owners to conduct repairs on docks and boathouses.
 In 2010, the lake was lowered about 24 ft to allow for construction of a new sewer line, the lowest lake level since 1962, when the original sewer line was installed.

-The city extends up Mount Sylvania and through Lake Grove towards Tualatin.

 Demographics

+2020 census

+According to the census of 2020 and other census data, there were 40,731 people living in Lake Oswego.
+The population density was 3,760.94 inhabitants per square mile (1,452.08/km2).
+The racial makeup of the city was 80.2% White (78.8% non-Hispanic White), 0.8% African American, 0.3% Native American, 8.3% Asian, 0.1% Pacific Islander, 1.4% from other races, and 8.9% from two or more races.
+Hispanic or Latino of any race were 5.3% of the population.
+The median age was 45.8 years.
+5.0% of residents were under the age of 5; 22.7% were under the age of 18; and 22.0% were 65 years of age or older.
+The gender makeup of the city was 51.2% male and 48.8% female.
+The median household income was $127,252, while about 3.9% of the population were below the poverty line.